eonsystemspbc/NEURD-sandbox/README.md

 ## Contents

-em_erl and em_util: Originally from https://github.com/PytorchConnectomics/em_erl and https://github.com/PytorchConnectomics/em_util, minor change made here to allow for relative import
+### scripts

-scripts: folder containing scripts and example notebooks for data processing and moving
+folder containing various scripts and example notebooks for data processing.

+To run, setup a conda environment using requirements.txt

+### neurd_scripts

-neurd_scripts: scripts for collecting neurd data and processing
+scripts for processing meshes using neurd

+To run, setup docker as described by https://github.com/reimerlab/NEURD and copy scripts into docker container